 On Saturday, May 25, Brown acknowledged and thanked alumni, graduating seniors, and parents of graduating seniors who had supported the University, cumulatively, with thousands of hours during the past fiscal year.
 Click here to watch the Volunteer Celebration video, featuring MD alum Daniel DiPrete '85 MD'89, P'15MD'19, '15MD'19.

 Alumni Ambassadors are a group of engaged and enthusiastic medical alumni who serve as class representatives in encouraging participation in medical school events, Reunion and Commencement Weekend, and support of the Medical Annual Fund.
 Volunteer leadership is provided by the National Reunion Co-Chairs with significant support from Biomedical Advancement Staff.
-The time committment is minimal and you will have the chance to:
+The time commitment is minimal and you will have the chance to:

 - Connect: attend Reunion and Commencement Weekend and encourage others to join you